The Resort Years

 In 1926, the Johnson family purchased the resort from Frank Broulette.
 They also purchased a home across County Road 19 from the resort.
 Johnson then build four cottages by the lake, and a store across the road selling fishing equipment, beverages and other items.
 The resort had picnic tables and a nice sandy beach that was very popular with swimmers.
 Johnson owned 50 boats that were rented to fishermen who sometimes came as early as 4:00 a.m.
 The Johnsons sold the resort sometime before 1941 and it was renamed Bohanan's Resort.

 In 1944, Bohanan sold the resort to Art and Adella Gertz (who formerly operated Unity Camp).
 There were 6 cabins, the director's residence, and a main building serving drinks and some food.
 Dressing rooms were available for swimming.
 The Gertzes operated the resort from 1944-1955.

-Editor's Note: The history of later resorts and restaurant/bars in this location, including Glampe's and Dockside, will be continued in future sections.
+Editor's Note: The history of later resorts and restaurant/bars in this location, including Glampe's and Dockside, are in later sections.